louisesykes198/The-Crochet-Nook/README.md

 #### **User Authentication & Profiles**
 - As a user, I want to create an account so that I can access and contribute to crochet projects.
 - As a user, I want to log in and log out securely so that my account remains protected.
-- As a user, I want to reset my password in case I forget it so that I can regain access to my account.
+- As a user, I want to view crochet projects shared by others so that I can find inspiration and ideas.
-- As a user, I want to update my profile information (if profiles are implemented) so that I can personalize my experience.
+- As a user, I want to like and comment on crochet projects so that I can show appreciation and join the community.

 #### **Project Uploads & Management**
 - As a user, I want to add a new crochet project with images and text so that I can share my work with others.